NethServer/docs/administrator-manual/en/ups.rst

     Select this option if the UPS is connected via USB.

 Serial connection
-    Select this option if the UPS is connected via serial cable to NethServer.
+    Select this option if the UPS is connected via serial cable to |product|.

 Slave
-    This mode should be used if the UPS is not connected directly to NethServer, but to another server configured with NUT in Master mode to which NethServer will connect.
+    This mode should be used if the UPS is not connected directly to |product|, but to another server configured with NUT in Master mode to which |product| will connect.

 Address of the master server
     IP address or host name of the master server.
 The client will use the user * UPS * to connect to the master server.